 You should appoint only someone whom you trust explicitly.
 You may also appoint two people acting together as an additional safeguard.

-- If any accounts and house are all jointly held, do I need a Power of Attorney?
+- If any accounts and house are all jointly held, do I need this?

-The joint accounts should be able to be accessed without the Power, but for real estate, a Power of Attorney will be needed.
+The joint accounts should be able to be accessed without the Power, but for real estate, it will be needed.